Skip to content

 asset_id str

-ee asset id path to export the feature collection to
+ee asset id path to export the feature collection to.

 required